ahmetnuman/f5-bigip/_posts/2021-11-27-Configuring-BIGIP-APM-topics.md

 ---

 #### 5. Managing BIG-IP APM

+**Concepts and Technologies**

+  - User Sessions
+  - Session Cookies
+  - Session Variables
+  - Session Count Limits
+  - Logging
+  - Message Box

+**Task : You had a maintenance windows scheduled last nihgt, but the CEO was in the middle of the demo'ing the Wiki to our partners in Japan at that time.
+Dont ever let that happen again, or we'll both be looking for new jobs!!**

   - **Lab 5.2 - Managing APM**
   - **Lab 5.2 - Find and Delete Active Sessions**
   - **Lab 5.3 - Use a Logging Agent**